davepollack/nushift/README.md

 Calls `ShmRelease` and `ShmDestroy` in one system call.

+## Errors (API)

+### SyscallError (enum)

+`UnknownSyscall` = 0,

+The syscall number was not recognised.

+`InternalError` = 1,

+Should never happen, and indicates a bug in Nushift's code.

+`Exhausted` = 2,

+The maximum amount of capabilities in this particular capability space have been used.
+Please destroy some capabilities.

+`CapNotFound` = 6,

+A capability in this particular capability space with the requested capability ID could not be found.

+`InProgress` = 11,

+Currently, it is not possible to queue/otherwise process a second deferred operation in a deferred-capable space while one is being processed in that space.
+This limitation should be removed in the future.

+`PermissionDenied` = 12,

+An SHM cap ID was provided that is not of the expected SHM cap type.
+For example, a system-created SHM cap used for storing the program ELF data was provided where an application-created SHM cap was expected.

 ## Storage

 TODO.
 The planned storage system will not be a filesystem API, which has been the cause of many security vulnerabilities.
 The storage concepts will interact with each other in a more secure and better way than filesystem APIs.